mzhang28/blog/content/posts/2018-02-01-my-new-life-stack.md

 tags = ["arch", "linux", "setup", "computers"]
 +++

-This is my first post on my new blog!
-I used to put a CTF challenge writeup here but decided to change it up a bit.
+This is my first post on my new blog! <!--more--> I used to put a CTF challenge writeup here but decided to change it up a bit.
 Recently, I've been changing a lot of the technology that I use day to day.
 Here's some of the changes that I've made!

 ## Operating System